HL7/phd/input/intro-notes/StructureDefinition-PhdCoincidentTimestampObservation-notes.md

-Further notes on the elements of the PhdCoincidentTimeObservation resource:
+Further notes on elements and the use of the PhdCoincidentTimeObservation resource:

 ### Code
-The code element is used to report the type of time clock used by the PHD.
-The PHG obtains the type of time clock and its current setting by inspecting the PHD measurement timestamp and current time.
+The `code` element is used to report the type of time clock used by the PHD.
+The PHG obtains the type of time clock and its current setting by inspecting the PHD's measurement timestamp and the PHD's clock.
 The ACOM clock types are mapped as follows:

 <style>table, th, td {border: 1px solid black; border-collapse:collapse; padding: 6px;}</style>
 |ACOM clock type|`Observation.code.coding`|